 hatch

-hatch is a modern Python project and package management tool designed to simplify development workflows through automation and standardization.
+hatch is a Python project management tool maintained by the Python Packaging Authority (PyPA).
 It combines virtual environment management, dependency handling, project scaffolding, and publishing capabilities in a unified interface that follows Python packaging standards.
+Its build backend, hatchling, is one of the most widely used on PyPI.

 Core Functionality